Balancing Interests: Statute of Limitations and Repose in Medical Malpractice Cases

 Courts are uncomfortable with the inherently arbitrary character of statutes of limitation and repose.
 As some scholars have observed, "Evidence does not deteriorate overnight, and society’s interest in promoting repose is only marginally greater on day two than it was on day one."
 Justice Jackson once stated, "Their operation does not discriminate between the just and the unjust claim, or the voidable or unavoidable delay.
 They have come into the law not through judicial process but through legislation."
 Consequently, many Courts found ways of construing statutes of limitation to favor plaintiffs including varying interpretations of when such statutes of limitation accrue.
 In addition, Courts have adopted exceptions to these statutes such as the continuing treatment doctrine, the foreign object exception, and discovery rules among others.
 As Horace G. Wood, a 19th century proponent of statutes of limitation stated: Laws of limitation are to be encouraged; yet, as they are acts which take away existing rights, they should always be construed with reasonable strictness, and in favor of the rights sought to be defeated thereby, so far as is consistent with their letter and spirit.

 This paper addresses the history leading up to and including the tort reform of the 1970s and 1980s; the arguments for and against statutes of limitation and repose; the points at which statutes of limitation may accrue or may be tolled; and compares the various statutes of limitation and repose in several jurisdictions to the evolving interpretation of Georgia’s statute of limitations and repose.

 Paterson, Laurie L., "Balancing Interests: Statute of Limitations and Repose in Medical Malpractice Cases" (2002).
 LLM Theses and Essays.
-Paper 58.
+58.